johnpeart/johnpeart.github.io/src/posts/blogpost/2016-08-21-when-my-blog-post-went-viral.md

   link: /2016/06/14/to-my-heterosexual-friends-orlando-shootings/
 ---

 I recently got frustrated at the silence of some of my friends and family after the horrific events at Pulse nightclub in Orlando, and [I wrote them a letter](/2016/06/14/to-my-heterosexual-friends-orlando-shootings).
-I didn't expect anyone to actually read it - I don't write for other people, I write because it's a creative outlet - but they did.
+I didn't expect anyone to actually read it - I don't write for other people, I write because it’s a creative outlet - but they did.

 In fact, **a lot** of people did.